 5. Use a CDN

 When traffic volume is high, your web server can easily get so bogged down processing asset requests that it may have trouble dealing with the more important functions such as presenting the page views and processing transactions.
-A CDN offloads server request from your infrastructure to dedicated, sometimes global servers in multiple data centers, so that your site won’t crash or slow with heavy traffic.
-This is normally considered the first step in better web performance, because it effectively takes care of the back end metrics we looked at earlier and expands your infrastructure capabilities.
+A CDN offloads server requests from your infrastructure to dedicated, sometimes global servers in multiple data centers, so that your site won’t crash or slow with heavy traffic.
+This is normally considered the first step in better web performance because it effectively takes care of the back-end metrics we looked at earlier and expands your infrastructure capabilities.

 Optimizing your site for better performance may seem like a bit undertaking, but not doing so means leaving money on the table.
 After all, there’s little point in investing in on-site marketing initiatives that users don’t engage with.

-You can start by working with your IT team and laying out to performance priorities, getting easy fixes knocked off the list and identifying bottlenecks.
-Another option is implementing an automated solution which will optimize your site in real-time (like Yottaa).
+You can start by working with your IT team and laying out to performance priorities, getting easy fixes knocked off the list, and identifying bottlenecks.
+Another option is implementing an automated solution that will optimize your site in real-time (like Yottaa).

 To learn more about performance optimization, try some of these additional resources: